The Temptation of Saint Anthony (Schongauer): Literary source

-Some scholars argue the image instead depicts chapter nine of Athanasius's Life of St. Anthony.
-In chapter nine Athanasius records when the saint was living in a cave in Egypt when the devil attacked him and left him half-dead.
-A friend found him and helped him recover and once St. Anthony had regained consciousness he asked to be sent back to fight these demons who took the shape of animals and beasts.
-The British Museum which owns a copy of the print describes the hermit's ascent: "the rigorous asceticism practiced by St Anthony in the Egyptian desert allowed him to levitate in the air, where he was attacked by devils trying to beat him to the ground," and soon after the creatures were driven away by the apparitions of Christ.
+Some scholars argue the image instead depicts chapter nine of Athanasius's Life of Saint Anthony.
+In chapter nine Athanasius records that the saint was living in a cave in Egypt when the devil attacked him and left him half-dead.
+A friend found him and helped him recover, and once Saint Anthony had regained consciousness he asked to be sent back to fight these demons, who took the shape of animals and beasts.
+The British Museum, which owns a copy of the print, describes the hermit's ascent: "the rigorous asceticism practised by St Anthony in the Egyptian desert allowed him to levitate in the air, where he was attacked by devils trying to beat him to the ground", and soon afterwards the creatures were driven away by the apparitions of Christ.
 Texts that describe the attack provide few descriptive details, leaving room for artistic expression.
 In the Golden Legend, Jacobus de Voragine describes the devils as animals that attacked the saint with horns, claws and teeth.

 Schongauer's monogram

-Schongauer was the first artist to sign all of his prints with a monogram.
-In The Temptation of St Anthony one can identify the date of the print by Schongauer's monogram.
+Schongauer was the first artist to sign all his prints with a monogram.
+In The Temptation of Saint Anthony one can identify the date of the print by Schongauer's monogram.
 The image is one of the artist's early works.
-In his first ten prints his monogram is characterized by the M having vertical shanks, as opposed to the oblique shanks which appear in the rest of his prints after.
-The S in his earlier works is much thicker around the curves and finishes in diagonal strokes similar to roman capitals.
-This trait is seen in more than his first ten works but seems to decrease in his later works.
-It is hypothesized that Schongauer used a stamp in his first ten engravings, which he later lost and began hand writing his monogram thereafter.
+In his first ten prints his monogram is characterized by the M having vertical shanks, as opposed to the oblique shanks which appear in the rest of his prints afterwards.
+The S in his earlier works is much thicker around the curves and finishes in diagonal strokes similar to Roman capitals.
+This trait is seen in more than his first ten works, but seems to decrease in his later works.
+It is hypothesized that Schongauer used a stamp in his first ten engravings, which he later lost, and so he began hand-writing his monogram thereafter.

 Legacy

 This etching inspired many artists after Schongauer including Michelangelo, who as a boy painted a copy of the engraving, according to Giorgio Vasari.
-The Torment of Saint Anthony is a copy of the engraving currently in the collection of the Kimbell Art Museum.
-Some claim this painting is by Michelangelo, though there is no evidence for that attribution.
+The Torment of Saint Anthony is a copy of the engraving currently in the collection of the Kimbell Art Museum and is attributed to Michelangelo.
+It's authorship is however, disputed.

-In addition, this engraving has served as inspiration for later paintings on the same episode, such as The Temptation of St. Anthony by Jan Brueghel the Elder, where the same scene is shown in the upper right.
+In addition, this engraving has served as inspiration for later paintings on the same subject, such as The Temptation of Saint Anthony by Jan Brueghel the Elder, in which the same scene is shown in the upper right.

 Collections

-The prints can be found for example in the collection of the Metropolitan Museum of Art, Art Institute of Chicago, Rhode Island School of Design Museum.
-For a more complete list of known prints of this engraving see the Schongauer catalogue originally by Max Lehrs.
+The prints can be found in the collections of the Metropolitan Museum of Art, the Art Institute of Chicago, and the Rhode Island School of Design Museum, among others.
+For a more complete list of known impressions of this engraving, see the Schongauer catalogue originally by Max Lehrs.